dart-lang/site-www/src/codelabs/null-safety.md

 <?code-excerpt replace="/ *\/\/\s+ignore_for_file:[^\n]+\n//g; /(^|\n)*\/\/\s+ignore:[^\n]+\n/$1/g; /(\n[^\n]+) *\/\/\s+ignore:[^\n]+\n/$1\n/g"?>
 <?code-excerpt plaster="none"?>

-This codelab teaches you about Dart’s [null-safe type system](/null-safety), which was introduced in Dart 2.12.
+This tutorial teaches you about Dart’s [null-safe type system](/null-safety), which was introduced in Dart 2.12.
 When you opt into null safety, types in your code are non-nullable by default, meaning that values can’t be `null` unless you say they can be.

-This codelab covers the following material:
+This tutorial covers the following material:

 * Nullable and non-nullable types.
 * When to add `?` or `!` to indicate nullability or non-nullability.